redis-developer/agents-redis-lang-graph-workshop/Readme.md

 - You created a tool calling AI Agent
 - You defined a custom tool for mathematical operations (restocking)
+- You added structured output for when a system requires answers within a certain form.
 - You defined a tool that implements Retrieval Augmented Generation aka RAG (retrieval tool)
 - You created a semantic cache that can increase the speed and cost effectiveness of your agent workflow by short circuiting for known inputs/outputs.
 - You implemented a router to protect your system from wasting time/resources on unrelated topics.